-Forward thinking businesses look to attract only the best talents in the world to add value to their businesses.
-In a global state like the UK, it is important that businesses find it relatively easier to attract and retain top talent if it must remain the global economic hub that it is.
-Key sectors within the economy that must be open to global talent include all professional services, technological and medical services.
+Forward thinking businesses aim to attract only the best talent the world has to offer so as to strengthen and add further value to their palette.
+In a global state like the UK, it is important that businesses find it relatively easy to attract and retain the highest level of talent to maintain their position as the global economic hub.
+Key sectors within the economy that must be open to global talent include all professional, technological and medical services.

 Sustained business growth in a contemporary world requires the most talented and skilled workers to help drive quality and innovation.
-Glocalisation has further lent a helping hand to businesses; such that businesses are now able to source for the best talent from a global market place.
+Globalisation has further lent a helping hand to businesses, such that they are able to source their talent from a global marketplace.

-The UK as a leading economy in the world is not left out.
-The Tier 2 visa category has been designed as a Point Based system to allow foreign skilled workers take up skilled jobs in UK based firms.
+The UK (as a leading economy in the world) is no exception.
+The Tier 2 visa category has been designed as a Points Based System to allow foreign skilled workers to take up skilled jobs in UK based firms.

 At Reiss Edwards, our highly experienced and qualified UK immigration lawyers can help your company reach its full potential if you need to recruit workers from outside the UK.
 We have an expert team of business immigration and Tier 2 visa lawyers who specialise in global and corporate immigration.

 Following the closure of the Tier 1 General route, the Tier 2 visa category has now become the major work visa category.
-It allows workers to apply for long term employment (General), to transfer from a company based overseas to a company in the UK (Intra-company Transfer), sports people involved at a high level in their sport (Sportsperson), and religious workers, (Minister of Religion)
+It benefits workers looking to apply for long term employment (General), those wanting to transfer from a company based overseas to a company in the UK (Intra-company Transfer), sportspeople involved at a high level in their sport (Sportsperson), and religious workers (Minister of Religion).

-It is important to note that you will be required to have a certificate of sponsorship to be able to apply for a leave to enter remain via any of the aforementioned categories.
-It is a PBS immigration route and would require successful applicants to score 70 points in order to qualify.
-Applicants will also need to meet the English language requirements as well as the maintenance requirements
+It is important to note that you will be required to obtain a certificate of sponsorship to be able to apply for a leave to enter or remain via any of the aforementioned categories.
+It is classed as a PBS immigration route and would require applicants to score at least 70 points to qualify.
+Applicants will also need to meet the English language requirements alongside the maintenance requirements.

-The Home Office have published a guidance of sponsorable jobs roles in the UK as well as their appropriate salary levels.
-The Home Office strictly follows the salary requirements, as your Tier 2 visa application will be refused if the job you are been offered does not meet the stipulated salary requirements.
+The Home Office has published a list of sponsorable job roles in the UK alongside their appropriate salary levels.
+The Home Office follows the salary requirements in a strict manner, as your Tier 2 visa application will be refused if the job you are being offered does not meet the stipulated salary requirements.